minova-afis/aero.minova.cas/mcas/README.md

 # µCAS - Micro Core Application System

 µCAS (Micro CAS) is a standalone, lightweight version of the Minova Core Application System (CAS) that operates autonomously without requiring customer-specific configuration files or infrastructure.
+Besides that µCAS offers *file*, *shared-file*, *registry* and *translation* REST endpoints that can be accessed by other services -- [more details](https://github.com/minova-afis/ch.minova.foundation.rest.db).

 ## What Makes µCAS Different